 If you wait until you arrive at your destination to think about jet lag, it may be too late.
 Try some of these suggestions before your next big trip.

 Preparing for a vacation or business trip can mean a flurry of last minute errands, phone calls, and packing, but make sure you get enough rest!
-Starting your trip tired can mean you never get back on track—not a fun way to spend a vacation.
+Starting your trip tired can mean you never get back on track—not a fun way to spend a vacation or be successful on a business trip.
 As much as possible, get plenty of rest before take-off.
-Try staying up an hour later (if you are traveling west) or going to bed an hour earlier (if you are traveling east) for several days before your trip.
+Try getting a headstart on the time change by staying up an hour later (if you are traveling west) or going to bed an hour earlier (if you are traveling east) for several days before your trip.

 can make sleepiness and fatigue worse.